Idle-del/Chatterly-Flutter/README.md

 # Chatterly 💬

-Chatterly is a real-time chat application built with **Flutter** and **Firebase**, supporting user authentication, profile editing, and modern light/dark UI design.
+Chatterly is a real-time chat application built with **Flutter** and **Firebase**, supporting user authentication, profile editing, and modern dark mode UI design.

 ---